UCDNJJ/ucdnjj.github.io/_pages/tasks.markdown

 author: BICCN
 ---

+This challenge is comprised of two phases which aim to ...

 ### Phase 1: Leveraging cross-species multi-omics to build robust models of epigenetics

 Here the goal is to identify machine learning algorithms that can predict epigenetic profiles cross-species.
 Each team will train a model to predict ATAC-seq accessibility profiles from one species and we will evaluate the models ability to predict ATAC-seq accessibility on a held-out species.